Manpages

 %(func %<{reply-to}%|%{from}%>)

-The types date and addr have the same syntax as comp, but require that the header component be a date string, or address string, respectively.
+The date and addr types have the same syntax as the component type, comp, but require a header component which is a date, or address, string, respectively.

 For example,